 Watch: 5 things on cult club St. Pauli

-Chief among them is St. Pauli, the pirate flag-waving Hamburg outfit with a punk spirit and dedication to inclusivity, underpinned by its vociferous pro-environment and LGBTQ stances and, among others, anti-racism campaigns, which are part of the very fabric of the club.
+Chief among them is St. Pauli, the pirate flag-waving Hamburg outfit with a punk spirit and dedication to inclusivity that developed in the 1980s.
+This has become more prominent as part of the club's identity over time, and they now take vociferous pro-environment and LGBTQ stances and, among others, anti-racism campaigns.

 This is clearly on display in the Millerntor stadium's North Stand, where a banner reads, 'No human is illegal', and the seats above it are coloured to form two hearts.